Table of contentsClick link to navigate to the desired location

 - Open both images as layers.

-- Select the top layer and set the overlay mode (Screen or Multiply <TAG1> depending on the desired effect).
+- Select the top layer and set the blending mode (either Screen or Multiply – depending on the desired effect).

-- Adjust the transparency, add a mask to fine-tune the parts.
+- Adjust the opacity, add a mask for precise detail adjustments.

 Where is double exposure used?

-📷 In the photo <TAG1> for creating artistic portraits, surreal pictures, advertising campaigns. ⁇ ️ In cinema <TAG1> for example, series True Detective (2014) actively used this technique in his screen saver. ⁇ ️ In design and advertising <TAG1> posters, album covers, magazines often use double exposure for a spectacular visual message.
+📷 In photography – to create artistic portraits, surreal shots, advertising campaigns.🎞️ In cinematography – for example, the series True Detective (2014) actively used this technique in its opening credits.🖌️ In design and advertising – posters, album covers, magazines often use double exposure for a striking visual effect.

-If you haven't tried (la) to do a double exposure – try!
-It's not just a technique, but the real magic of superimposing worlds. ✨
+If you haven't tried creating a double exposure yet – give it a shot!
+It's not just a technique, but a true magic of layering worlds. ✨

 This post doesn't have any additions from the author yet.